Distributional (Single) Index Models: Estimation

 Another powerful tool for index estimation in DIMs is quantile regression \citep{Koenker2005}.
 The stochastic ordering of the conditional distributions in DIMs is equivalent to the assumption that the conditional quantile functions $q_{\theta(x)}(\alpha)$ are increasing in the index $\theta(x)$ for every $\alpha \in (0, 1)$.
 One can thus estimate one or several quantiles by quantile regression, e.g.~the median and/or the 90\% quantile, and obtain estimates of the complete distribution by taking this (these) quantile(s) as the index (vector) in a DIM.
 Compared to the direct application of quantile regression for the estimation of conditional distributions, one does not need to specify a grid of quantiles over the whole unit interval and correct quantile crossings, but can focus on the estimation of a small number of quantiles that reveal the ordering of the conditional distributions.

-In the case of a distributional single index model $F_{\theta(X)}(y) = F_{\alpha_0^TX}(y)$, that is a DIM with $d=1$, one might estimate the index $\alpha_0$ via methods for single index models.
-For the monotone single index model, efficient estimators have been developed recently \citep{Balabdaoui2019a,Balabdaoui2020}, but we are not aware of any data applications or readily available implementations.
-Index estimators for the single index model, such the one proposed in \cite{Lanteri2020}, also allow for non-monotone relationships between the index function $\alpha_0^Tx$ and the response, and hence monotonicity should be checked carefully.
-Compared to GLMs as a pseudo index, these methods gain flexibility by not assuming any fixed functional form of the relationship between $\alpha_0^TX$ and the outcome $Y$.
+In the case of a distributional single index model $F_{\theta(X)}(y) = F_{\alpha_0^TX}(y)$, that is a DIM with $d=1$, one might estimate the index $\alpha_0$ via methods for single index models. {\orange For the monotone single index model, efficient estimators have been developed recently \citep{Balabdaoui2019a,Balabdaoui2020}.} Index estimators for the single index model, such the one proposed in \cite{Lanteri2020}, also allow for non-monotone relationships between the index function $\alpha_0^Tx$ and the response, and hence monotonicity should be checked carefully.
+Compared to GLMs as a pseudo index, single index models gain flexibility by not assuming any fixed functional form of the relationship between $\alpha_0^TX$ and the outcome $Y$.
 The drawbacks are that it is more difficult to accommodate high dimensional categorical variables and to let numeric covariates enter the index-function in a non-linear fashion, e.g.~via polynomial or spline expansions, which is essential in our data application on ICU LoS.
 Since the DIM is already invariant under monotone transformations of the index function, it is questionable whether the benefits of using single index methods surpass these drawbacks.
-The same concerns are also valid for estimation methods for distributional single index models in the spirit of \cite{Hall2005}, which requires a notion of distance on the covariate space and is hence not directly applicable when categorical covariates are present.
+The same concerns are also valid for estimation methods for distributional single index models in the spirit of \cite{Hall2005}, which requires a notion of distance on the covariate space and is hence not directly applicable when categorical covariates are present. {\orange